Critical Analysis of a Jewish Leader: Gideon the Judge

 ridiculed him be arrested and put to death; but Saul declared that no man would

 be put to death that day (see I Samuel 11:12-13).
-The Sages say that these men were subject to
+The Sages say that these men

-Saul.
-Rather, they were ridiculing G-d
+human being Saul.
+Rather, they were ridiculing G-d for having chosen Saul as

-for having chosen Saul as king.
-Saul, therefore, acted incorrectly when
+king.
+Saul, therefore, acted incorrectly when he allowed these men to go

-he allowed these men to go unpunished.
-He showed humility when he should
+unpunished.
+He showed humility when he should have showed indignation at

-have showed indignation at the offense to G-d s Honor that these men had
+the offense to G-d s Honor that these men had caused.
+Due to the fact

-caused.
-Due to the fact that God had chosen Saul as king of Israel, an
+that God had chosen Saul as king of Israel, an undeserved affront to Saul in

-undeserved affront to Saul in that capacity was essentially an affront to G-d,
+that capacity was essentially an affront to G-d, as Saul has been anointed as

-as Saul has been anointed as G-d s earthly representative to the Jewish People
+G-d s earthly representative to the Jewish People and to the World.

-and to the World.
-Ephraim, however, did not appear to be criticizing
+Ephraim, however, did not appear to be criticizing Gideon in his capacity as

-Gideon in his capacity as God s anointed one; rather the men of Ephraim seemed
+God s anointed one; rather the men of Ephraim seemed to be merely criticizing a

-to be merely criticizing a particular decision made by Gideon in his capacity
+particular decision made by Gideon in his capacity as Israel s military

-as Israel s military commander.
-Gideon, therefore, was seemingly
+commander.
+Gideon, therefore, was seemingly justified in acting with

-justified in acting with humility.
-Thus, although there are some
+humility.
+Thus, although there are some situations where a Jewish leader

-situations where a Jewish leader is justified -- indeed required -- to take
+is justified -- indeed required -- to take action against his fellow Jews, this

-action against his fellow Jews, this does not seem to be one of them.
+does not seem to be one of them.

 Yet, certain additional questions

 must be addressed before making a definitive judgment on this issue.
-Firstly, was Ephraim s angry rebuke of Gideon
+Firstly,

-wrongful or justified?
+was Ephraim s angry rebuke of Gideon wrongful or justified?
 Secondly, instead

 of appeasing Ephraim with words of exaggerated praise, why didn t Gideon simply